salesHunter.iopricingB2B data

 2. Domain-based search misses contacts

-It works poorly for:
+Works poorly for:

-• Small companies with limited email footprint
+• Small companies (under 50 employees) with limited email footprint online

-• Companies using uncommon email patterns
+• Companies using uncommon email patterns (not firstname.lastname@)

 3. Campaign limits are per plan, not per account